upbound/function-approve/README.md

 The `function-approve` provides a serverless approval mechanism at the Crossplane level that:

 1. Tracks changes to a specified field by computing a hash
-2. Pauses reconciliation when changes are detected
+2. Pauses reconciliation when changes are detected (using either pause annotation or Synced=False condition)
 3. Requires explicit approval before allowing reconciliation to continue
 4. Prevents drift by storing previously approved state